 Probably not, almost all pets have a really peaceful end to life when we visit.
-However there are a couple of things that happen as part of passing.
+However, there are a couple of things that happen as part of passing.
 It is very normal for the bowel and bladder to relax after euthanasia causing pets to release urine and occasionally poop after they pass.
-You do not have to worry about this, our vets come prepared and will make sure you pet stays clean.
+You do not have to worry about this, our vets come prepared and will make sure your pet stays clean.

 For many, many pets, this process will be all that happens.

 It is less common but possible that your pet may take one or more small breaths after they pass.
 This is simply a small muscle twitch as the diaphragm contracts for the last time pushing air out of the lungs and nothing to be concerned about.